 6. BB-8 Pumpkin

 My son is a big Star Wars fan, so I’d love to try this cute BB-8 pumpkin decorated with colorful duct tape.

 7. Painted Donut Pumpkin

 A little paint is all you need to make these sweet-enough-to-eat pumpkins.

 This gorgeous Cinderella pumpkin calls for glitter spray paint and sequins.
 Try different colored paint to represent different Disney princesses, like green paint with yellow sequins for Tiana or pink for Aurora.

 This idea is a great way to use some of the broken crayons at the bottom of your kids’ art caddy.

 Bonus!
 Free Printable Pumpkin Decorations!

-I created a set of free printable Halloween silhouettes (using my favorite tool, PicMonkey) for you and your kids to enjoy!
+I created a set of free printable Halloween silhouettes for you and your kids to enjoy!
 Just print, cut, and paste onto your pumpkins.
 The printables are available exclusively to email subscribers, so sign up, join the fun, and get access to these printables plus several others!

 I hope you enjoyed these pumpkin decorating ideas for kids!
-What are you favorite ways to decorate pumpkins?
+What are your favorite ways to decorate pumpkins?
 Share your ideas in the comments below!